playhard21/Simulated-image-data/README.md

 (env) C:\> pip install opencv-python
 ```

-Now all the necessory instalations are finished open spyder simply by typing and press enter
+Now all the necessary installations are finished open spyder simply by typing and press enter

 ```
 (env) C:\> spyder